OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: Discussion

 \subsection{Size of Stitch Patterns}

-Multi-hooping proved to be instrumental to make larger sheets because of the limitations of the size of embroidery machines.
+Multi-hooping proved to be instrumental in making larger sheets because of the limitations of the size of embroidery machines.
 However, especially for models with a lot of detail, the stitch patterns get \textit{very} large.
 Some models from our technical evaluation exceed the size of the laser cutter as well.
-While it is possible to lasercut and stitch multiple sheets together, we note that depending on the used fabric, there is a limit to how much each hinge can carry.
-A future version of OriStitch should use the material properties and hinge layout to simulate how large a structure it supports, and maybe even locally reinforce similar to FastForce~\cite{abdullah_fastforce_2021} for lasercutting.
+While it is possible to laser-cut and stitch multiple sheets together, we note that depending on the fabric used, there is a limit to how much each hinge can carry.
+A future version of OriStitch should use the material properties and hinge layout to simulate how large a structure it supports, and maybe even locally reinforce, similar to FastForce~\cite{abdullah_fastforce_2021} for lasercutting.